wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 ## Alert Conditions

 An alert condition is a conditional ts() expression that defines the threshold for an alert.
-* If an alert's Condition field is set to a conditional expression, for example `ts("requests.latency") > 195`, then all reported values that satisfy the condition are marked as `true` (1) and all reported values that do not satisfy the condition are marked as `false` (0).
+* If an alert's Condition field is set to a conditional expression, for example `ts("requests.latency") > 195`, then all data values that satisfy the condition are marked as `true` (1) and all data values that do not satisfy the condition are marked as `false` (0).
-* If the Condition field is set to a ts() expression, for example `ts("cpu.loadavg.1m")`, then all _non-zero_ reported values are marked as `true` and all zero reported values are marked as `false`.
+* If the Condition field is set to a ts() expression, for example `ts("cpu.loadavg.1m")`, then all _non-zero_ data values are marked as `true` and all zero data values are marked as `false`.
 If there is _no reported data_, then values are evaluated as neither true nor false.

 ## Alert States